 While planning my family’s day trip to Smuggler’s Notch Resort in Vermont, I was lucky enough to get the best advice from Karen Boushie, Smuggs.com PR director.
 Thanks to her recommendation, she directed us to check out ArborTrek Canopy Adventures.

-ArborTrek is less than five minute drive from Smuggler’s Notch Resort, you do need a car, but you can also have the shuttle from the resort drive you there and pick you up.
+ArborTrek is less than a five-minute drive from Smuggler’s Notch Resort, you do need a car, but you can also have the shuttle from the resort drive you there and pick you up.

 We were in for a grand surprise!

 Is ArborTrek Canopy Adventure and Wilderness Tours Kid Friendly?

 Upon arrival, we were greeted by the staff, and they immediately told us that my five-year-old can participate as much as he wanted.
 This was a huge relief for me, however, once they started to explain the courses to us, I was having second thoughts if it was actually possible.

 We are a family of avid climbers (minus me).
 My husband has been taking our boys to climbing gyms and rocks/boulders since they were teenyboppers, so anything to do with climbing is where it’s at for my men.

 The problem with most places isn’t so much if the kids are experienced or not, it’s if they have the equipment for them.
 And are the courses made for smaller legs and arms to reach?

 The answer to all my questions and concerns was put to rest with the unbelievable equipment.
 I mean state-of-the-art equipment that has taken safety to a different level.
 Plus, there are actually two different obstacle courses, for all tastes and sizes.